 Though initially confusing, Darl’s repetitiveness and vague word choice actually work to clarify the context of this passage.
 Because the majority of this chapter does not focus on the activities of Darl, such a sudden switch in focus could leave the reader unsure of what Darl is doing.
 His first sentence is simply a statement.
 There is no initial implication that he is actually falling asleep; he could just be ruminating on the importance of a calm mind before a good night’s sleep.
 However, the imprecise wording allows the inference to be made that Darl is currently going to sleep.
 This hazy language evokes the image of a mind slowly fading into unconsciousness.

 While these ideas are admittedly abstract, they are not completely incomprehensible.
 A structuralist analysis of the words allows for a better understanding of what Darl means.
 Much of the passage’s mystifying quality stems from the departure of the signifier, or word, from its usual signified, or meaning.
 If one applies slightly altered definitions to Darl’s words, a potential meaning of his sentences becomes clear.
 Darl ends his second sentence with the words, “what are you” (Faulkner, 80).
 This would typically be taken as a question, but it is instead presented as a statement.
 In the following sentences Darl repeats this same idea but reverses the structure of the phrase to convey a more obvious statement, with the word “you” at the beginning.
 If his first phrase is reordered to match the structure of the second two it would read “you are what.”
 It then could be interpreted to mean you exist.
-What, in this case, does not signify its usual definition, but is instead a signifier for the idea of being and existing in the present.
+“What”, in this case, does not signify its usual definition, but is instead a signifier for the idea of being and existing in the present.
 If the next sentence is decoded in the same manner, “you are not” (Falkner, 80) would mean that you do not exist as your normal, conscious self right before falling asleep.
 The final sentence would then imply that you simply do not exist at all when actually asleep.
 That statement may be one of physical and philosophical contention, but it is at least an understandable idea.

 Throughout the paragraph, however, Darl’s thoughts devolve to an extent that they cannot be elucidated with a simple, structuralist scrutiny.
 The sentences become increasingly unclear and obscure as Darl’s thoughts bounce from a wagon to Jewel to the wind and rain.
 This tangential train of thought further is very similar to that of an almost asleep individual whose mind is unfocused and drifting from topic to topic.
 Even the format of the paragraph itself suggests a slow slip into rest.
 One sentence extends for six lines of text, connected with myriad commas to create an extended run-on, and the paragraph as a whole is a long block of text.
 The visual effect is that of an uninterrupted stream of thought, such as that of a mind that is no longer producing distinct, fully-formed thoughts.